Generic Name: loteprednol etabonate and tobramycin

 Chemical name: chloromethyl 17α-[(ethoxycarbonyl)oxy]-11β-hydroxy-3-oxoandrosta-1,4-diene-17β-carboxylate

 Each mL contains: Actives: Loteprednol Etabonate 5 mg (0.5%) and Tobramycin 3 mg (0.3%).
-Inactives: Edetate Disodium, Glycerin, Povidone, Purified Water, Tyloxapol,.
+Inactives: Edetate Disodium, Glycerin, Povidone, Purified Water, Tyloxapol, and Benzalkonium Chloride 0.01% (preservative).
 Sulfuric Acid and/or Sodium Hydroxide may be added to adjust the pH to 5.7-5.9.
 The suspension is essentially isotonic with a tonicity of 260 to 320 mOsm/kg.

 Zylet - Clinical Pharmacology